lekha2000/Stramark_Training/Basics Arrays/README.md

   1. Download the Basic Arrays Zip file
   2. Open the Basic Arrays folder in VS 2022.
   3. Inside that open Arrays.cs folders solution
+  4. Set the namespace according to ur folder